Grand Louvre, the World’s largest art museum, attracts more than 10 million visitors annually.

 During Nuit Blanche, a French expression for an all-nighter, many art museums are open till late at night.

 Most of the Museums are free as well.

 Nuit Blanche isn’t just about visiting art galleries.
 You also see various performances and art installations all around.

 Nuit Blanche is usually held in October, just as the days start getting shorter.
-In 2019, it was on 5 October.
+In 2021, it is on 2 October.

 Public transportation stays open all night, helping the art patrons hop around the city and visit different museums.

 On a Nuit Blanche, the locals are sure to outnumber the tourists.

 # Disneyland Paris